Xteom/Karabiner-Elements-config/README.md

-# Karabiner-Elements-config

-Here’s a clear and complete **README** for your Karabiner configuration file:

----

-# Karabiner Configuration AI made README
+# Karabiner Config AI made README

-IMPORTANT: virtual keyboard should be in ANSI, this was made for a logitech ANSI keyboard and a mac ISO keyboard.
+*IMPORTANT*: virtual keyboard should be in ANSI, this was made for a logitech ANSI keyboard and a mac ISO keyboard.
 This configuration defines several **device-specific keyboard remappings** for both the **Apple internal keyboard** and the **Logitech G815** keyboard.
 It’s designed to make both behave more consistently with macOS shortcuts and usability preferences.

 ---